jaydio/routeros-scripts/addresslists/README.md

 See [Manual:IP/Firewall/Address list](http://wiki.mikrotik.com/wiki/Manual:IP/Firewall/Address_list) for further details.

+## Build Scripts and Export from IPAM

+An IP address management export can be taken from any ip address management solution (IPAM) including - but not limited to - [OpenNetAdmin](http://opennetadmin.com/), [NOC](https://kb.nocproject.org/) and [NIPAP](http://spritelink.github.io/NIPAP/).
+An export would usually contain either a subset or all internal subnets, hosts and netblocks.
+If you're Interested in the build scripts and documentation on how to export from OpenNetAdmin have a look at the [src/](src/.) directory.

 ## Words of Warning

-Everyone should be clear on the fact that the approach documented at this point is fairly fragile.
-All scripts are provided as-is and come without a warranty to be fit for any particular purpose.
-Use them with caution, you have been warned!
+The documented approach is fairly fragile.
+Having said that, all scripts are provided as-is and come without any warranty to be fit for a particular purpose.
+Use them with caution!

-These scripts are currently used in production at our university and haven't caused any trouble so far.
-However, it's fair to note that almost all our routers are located in walking distance which would minimize the restore time.
-I recommend to take pre-measures such as disconnecting all firewall rules responsible for allowing administrative access from any address lists.
-This way you can at least ensure that the router's managemenet address stays reachable at all times.
+The available router scripts (`.rsc`) have been tested in production at our university network without having caused any trouble.
+It's only fair to note that almost all of our university routers are located in walking distance and are connected using an out-of-band management domain which drastically reduces the possible the time needed to restore a system.
+I recommend to take pre-measures incl. non-alias based firewall rules to allow administrative access.

-## Conditions

-The following conditions apply when using the scripts located in [ros/](ros/):
+All address lists scripts as found in [ros/](ros/) follow this workflow ..

  * Installing a new address list involves the following steps
    * Check if the address list file is present on the router's file system